 Olive Muriel Pink would spent a decade conducting research on the eastern Arrernte of Alice Springs and the Warlpiri of the Tanami region.
 She grew to be a passionate activist for aboriginal rights (in fact, historian Julie Marcus suggests that Pink ultimately left academia because she felt it was not serving her activist goals).

+Preparation of a Queensland groper by Ethel King 1926.
 In the 1920’s a group of women artists, working mostly on commission and in insecure, part-time positions, helped create a new visual identity for the Australian Museum.
-They used their training in applied art and design to produce innovative and colorful natural history dioramas, and their illustrations of museum specimens Continue Reading
+They used their training in applied art and design to produce innovative and colorful Continue Reading

 Amanda Almira Newton was a prolific illustrator for the U.S. Department of Agriculture (USDA) who specialized in drawing watercolors of fruit.
 She contributed more than 1200 watercolor paintings to the USDA and also made more than 300 wax models of fruits.
 Her precise and detailed drawings were especially important in Continue Reading